 - Applies with dependent children

-Each of these situations can affect how long your application stays in the system.
+Each of these situations can affect how long your application stays in the system, especially where supporting documents are incomplete or inconsistent.

 How Biometrics Influence Timelines

 Biometrics play an essential role in identity verification.
-The Home Office officially notes that the real UK visa processing time after biometrics begins once fingerprints and photos are received and cleared for security checks.
-Many applicants mistakenly assume the timeline begins when they first submit an online application, but the clock typically starts after biometrics enrollment.
+The Home Office officially notes that the real UK visa processing time after biometrics begins once fingerprints and photos are received and cleared for security checks, so the clock typically starts after biometrics enrolment is completed and the application is submitted correctly.
+Many applicants mistakenly assume the timeline begins when they first submit an online application.

-In 2025, more visa categories rely on digital fingerprinting and the UKVI app, but many family visa applicants still need in-person appointments.
+In 2026, more visa categories rely on digital fingerprinting and the UKVI app, but many family visa applicants still need in-person appointments unless they are eligible to use the “UK Immigration: ID Check” app as part of their application process, while others must attend a visa application centre.

-Processing times in 2025 can vary more than applicants expect.
+Processing times can vary more than applicants expect.
 Updated verification systems, higher application volumes, and stricter evidence checks all influence how quickly the Home Office reaches a decision.

 High-Volume Periods Can Slow Down Decisions